Homemade Sauerkraut Recipe – Delve Into Fermentation

 Instructions

-2. Add salt and optional whey/brine.
-Pound with a wooden spoon or mallet for five to ten minutes until juices are released.
+• Add salt.
+Massage cabbage with clean hands for five to ten minutes until juices are released.

-3. Put cabbage into jars and, using clean hands or a utensil, press cabbage down until juices cover the top of the cabbage.
+• Put cabbage into wide mouth jars and, using clean hands or a utensil, press cabbage down until juices cover the top of the cabbage.

-4. Leave 1-inch head-space at the top of the jar (a little more if using glass weights).
+• Leave 1-2 inch head-space at the top of the jar.

-8. Sauerkraut can be eaten immediately, or continue to age for even better flavor.
+• Sauerkraut can be eaten immediately, or continued to age for even better flavor.

 Notes